FIWARE/test.Functional/API.test/iot.BackendDeviceManagement/IoTAgent-LoRaWAN/0.1/README.md

 Here the steps on how to configure IoT Agent LoRa GE; basically how to start the IoT Agent LoRa server (via `config-lora.js`) and how to run the MQTT client to send data to IoT Agent server and read the context information in Orion.

-**IoT Agent JSON server**
+**IoT Agent LoRa server**

 Copy the `config-lora.js` file provided in the root folder.
-Basically the *config-lora.js* is a copy of *config.js* file located in the iot.IoTagent-JSON folder downloaded from git; you can copy it (`cp config.js config-lora.js`) and set the Orion IP as *'orion'* instead of *'localhost'* because we are using different VMs for them.
+Basically the *config-lora.js* is a copy of *config.js* file located in the iot.IoTagent-LoraWAN folder downloaded from git; you can copy it (`cp config.js config-lora.js`) and set the Orion IP as *'orion'* instead of *'localhost'* because we are using different VMs for them.
 To start the IoT Agent server please use:

 > `sudo nodejs bin/iotagent-lora config-lora.js`